Verify Folder Permissions

 When you update the Run As service account in TSM, a background process will configure the folder permissions on the Tableau computer for the Run As service account that you specify.

 In this case, where you are installing on the system drive into the default folder (C:\Program Files\Tableau), the configuration of folder permissions will be handled by TSM.
 You do not need to verify or change any folder permissions for this scenario.
 If you install Tableau Server onto a different drive, you will need to manually configure some permissions.

-If you have installed Tableau Server in a non-default location on a different drive, then you will need to configure permissions on the installation folder for Run As service account as well as the predefined local accounts: Network Service Local Service, and System,.
+If you are installing Tableau Server in a non-default location on a different drive, then you will need to configure permissions on the installation folder for Run As service account as well as the predefined local accounts: Network Service, Local Service, and System.

 |Set permissions for this account:||Permissions required|

 |The user account that is used to install and upgrade Tableau Server||Full control|